Crystal Anthurium (Anthurium crystallinum) Indoor Care, Propagation, Problems and Solutions

 Toxicity

-The plant contains oxalate crystals which can cause digestive distress, breathing problems and skin irritation.
-Always wear gloves when handling Crystal Anthurium and wash your hands thereafter.
+Crystal Anthurium like other Anthuriums is toxic to both humans and pets.
+It contains oxalate crystals which can cause digestive distress, breathing problems and skin irritation.
+Always wear gloves when handling the plant and wash your hands thereafter.

 Where to Buy

-Are you looking to add this plant to your collection?
-Buy Anthurium Plants online from Etsy.
+Are you looking to add Anthurium crystallinum to your collection?
+Beautiful plants are available online on Etsy (Link to Etsy).

 crystal Anthurium